PingOne Advanced Identity Cloud

 Signing keys and certificates

-Identity Cloud lets you override the generated secret labels.
+Advanced Identity Cloud lets you override the generated secret labels.
 First, create an ESV secret that holds the key or certificate.
 Then, map the secret in the secret store of the desired realm.

 Trust relationships with SAML 2.0 providers

-If your Identity Cloud tenant has trust relationships with one or more SAML 2.0 providers, the tenant might receive SAML assertions signed by a certificate.
+If your Advanced Identity Cloud tenant has trust relationships with one or more SAML 2.0 providers, the tenant might receive SAML assertions signed by a certificate.
 The certificate might itself be signed by a certificate authority (CA).
-For Identity Cloud to trust this type of SAML assertion, the CA’s public certificate must be installed in Identity Cloud.
+For Advanced Identity Cloud to trust this type of SAML assertion, the CA’s public certificate must be installed in Advanced Identity Cloud.

 Encrypted data at rest